Zulko/moviepy/README.rst

 You can also discuss the project on Reddit_ or Gitter_.
 These are preferred over GitHub issues for usage questions and examples.

-We have a list of labels used in our `Label Wiki`_.
-The 'Pull Requests' labels are well defined, and all PRs should fall under exactly one of these.
-The 'Issues' labels are less precise, and may not be a complete list.

 Maintainers
 -----------